nogibjj/assimilate-haskell/README.md

   /____/  /____/     \____\
   ```

-What about formatting?
-Let's try to install: `make install` which
+Q: What about formatting?
-installs `cabal install hlint stylish-haskell`
+A:  `sudo apt-get install stylish-haskell`

 ### Reference